 The second year of Law School at American Heritage University School of Law is less challenging.
 By this time, some students have either passed the First Year Law School Exam or are waiting for the next attempt.
-Either way, most students are are comfortable with distance learning.
-The workload of the JD program is not as intense and most students have typically formed a rythm of studying and attend live lectures or catching up on archives.
+Either way, most students are comfortable with distance learning.
+The workload of the JD program is not as intense and most students have typically formed a rhythm of studying and attend live lectures or catching up on archived lectures.

 Students will learn equitable and legal remedies that are available to civil litigants.
-They will learn how to allege measure and define the scope of monetary damage awards, restitution, legal fees, constructive trusts and apportionments in tor and contract actions.
-Students will explore coercive remedies such as temporary restraining orders, preliminary injunctions, permanent injunctions, specific performance, contempt and declaratory relief.
+They will learn how to allege measure and define the scope of monetary damage awards, restitution, legal fees, constructive trusts, and apportionments in tort and contract actions.
+Students will explore coercive remedies such as temporary restraining orders, preliminary injunctions, permanent injunctions, specific performance, contempt, and declaratory relief.

 Students will study the rights of the accused in criminal matters by examining various provisions to the Bill of Rights of the United States Constitution.
 Students will learn the law governing searches and seizures, confessions, double jeopardy, the right to counsel, jury trials, speedy trials, pleas, exclusionary rules, and the appellate rights of an accused to enforce constitutional guarantees.